Racist abuse targets 3 English players who missed penalties against Italy | RCI

 Bukayo Saka, at 19, is one of the youngest players on the England squad, missed the penalty that gave the title to Italy and denied England its first international trophy since the 1966 World Cup.

-- English fans go from euphoria to despair following Euro heartache (nouvelle fenêtre)
+- English fans go from euphoria to despair following Euro heartache (new window)

-- 2020England downs Denmark in extra time to set up finals showdown with Italy (nouvelle fenêtre)
+- 2020England downs Denmark in extra time to set up finals showdown with Italy (new window)

 It was England's third straight failure from the penalty spot in the shootout, with Marcus Rashford and Jadon Sancho also missing.